husush23/Hello-Microverse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 'Microverse first' project <a name="about-project"></a>
+# 📖 'Hello Microverse' project <a name="about-project"></a>

-**Microverse first** is a just test prject for linters configuration and making professional pull rquests and also making professional description messages
+**Hello Microverse** is a test prject for linters configuration and making professional pull rquests and also making professional description messages

 ## 🛠 Built With <a name="built-with"></a>